traveloka-archive/slack-robot/README.md

 var ws = require('websocket');

 ws.on('message', function (msg) {
-  // robot.to() is async by nature because we need to make sure
+  // robot.to() is asynchronous by nature because we need to make sure
   // the bot is connected before you able to send the message
   // hence the use of the callback to get the response object robot.to('@anon', function (res) {